Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: The kinetic equation and effective relaxation time

-The form of Eq.(\ref{noGrad}) assumes it is possible to neglect temperature gradient $\boldsymbol{\nabla}_{r}T$ while calculating $\delta n_{\boldsymbol{p}} $ and $\tau_{TO}(p)$, and we check it \textit{a posteriori}, see the end of Supporting Material II.
+The form of Eq.(\ref{noGrad}) assumes it is possible to neglect temperature gradient $\boldsymbol{\nabla}_{r}T$ while calculating $\delta n_{\boldsymbol{p}} $ and $\tau_{TO}(p)$, and we check it \textit{a posteriori}, see the end of Appendix~\ref{app:Results}.
 The only unknown function here is $\tau_{TO}=\tau_{TO}(|\boldsymbol{p}|)$.
 In the case of degenerate Fermi-gas relevant momentum $p=p_F$ and we are left with just a single number $\tau$ for relaxation time.
 At high temperatures $ T \geq E_F$ the situation is more complicated.
 Relaxation time $\tau_{TO}(|\boldsymbol{p}|)$ appears to be a strong function of the electron energy.
 To find this function we start from the simplest trial with $\tau_{TO} (p) = \tau_{TO}$ independent of energy, and substitute the corresponding $ \delta n_{\boldsymbol{p}}^{(0)} $ into the R.H.S. of Eq.(\ref{ITO}).
 The result is then represented in the form of Eq.(\ref{noGrad}) with somewhat different $\tau_{TO}^{(1)}(p) $ which is now energy-dependent.
-Then the process is repeated upon convergence (see Supporting Material II).
+Then the process is repeated upon convergence (see Appendix~\ref{app:Results}).
 We have found that the difference of the obtained $\tau_{TO}^{(2)}(p) $ and $\tau_{TO}^{(3)}(p) $ is already quite small, thus it is possible to use $\tau_{TO}^{(3)}(p) $ as our final approximation for the relaxation rate.
 It is shown in Fig.~\ref{fig:1}a for a number of different temperatures.
 One can clearly see in Fig.~\ref{fig:1}a that the momentum dependence of scattering time $\tau_{TO}(p)$ is not weak.
 This is why the Seebeck coefficient $\mathcal{S}(T)$ in not just proportional to the thermodynamic entropy per electron $S(T)$ as it was supposed in the paper~\citep{Behnia2020}.
-Instead, we will employ an approach provided in Ref.~\cite{Theory} where various transport coefficients were found within RTA extended for the case of an arbitrary dependence $1/\tau(p)$.
+Instead, we will employ an approach provided in Ref.~\cite{Theory} where various transport coefficients were found in terms of effective energy-dependent relaxation rate $1/\tau(p)$.
+Note that our definition of effective relaxation time $\tau_{TO}(p) $ is not \textit{a priori} invariant with respect to different sources of non-equilibrium; one could imagine that electric field $\mathbf{E}$ and temperature gradient $\nabla T$ could lead to the solutions of Boltzmann equation which correspond to different $\tau_{TO}(p) $ functions.
+In fact, it is not the case, as we demonstrate in the Appendix C2, the results for "purely electric" source and for the case of zero-electric-current geometry, when electric field effect is completely compensated by the effect of thermal gradient, are very close to each other.
+It provides our effective relaxation time $\tau_{TO}(p) $ with more substantial physical meaning.